 Unfortunately, however, Mexico has a dark history with turtles, which makes their conservation necessary.
 Instead of leaving the nests on the beach, conservationists patrol the beach 24 hours a day and dig up and protect turtle nests from people and predators.
 Then at 5 pm every day, visitors can come down to the beach shack to pay $100 pesos to let go their own baby turtle back to the sea.
 All of the money raised goes back into the turtle conservation.

-The turtle release is well organised and there are always hundreds of baby turtles that need the help from you for their safe travel to the sea.
+The turtle release is well organized and there are always hundreds of baby turtles that need help from you for their safe travel to the sea.
 The departure will pull on your heartstrings and will be sure to delight and amaze you, probably more than you’d expect.
 This was one of my favourite ever travel experiences and I highly recommend doing this if you travel to the spectacular coast of Oaxaca, Mexico.